Fathi-Amine/SMS/README.md

 ## Project Overview

 Presentation General
-My Time is an online platform that allows users to purchase school supplies from their local library from the comfort of their homes.
+SMS is an online platform that allows users to manage schools .

 ## Target Audience